gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Reverse the roles of _A_ and _B_ in the cases above (_A_ becomes the consumer, _B_ the producer)

 Error cases of the above.

+### Implementation

+- In `LocalLibraryDependencyResolver` fix `acceptLibrary` so that it checks if any of the binaries is a `JvmBinarySpec`
+- Change the error message in case no suitable library is found (currently, it expects the library to be a `JvmLibrarySpec` but it can now be any type of `LibrarySpec`)

 ### Out of scope